AmsaleTsige/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 8 Write a function that encodes a string using rot13. task 9 Write a function that prints an integer. task 10 A dream doesn't become reality through magic; it takes sweat, determination and hard work
+task 8 Write a function that encodes a string using rot13. task 9 Write a function that prints an integer. task 10 A dream doesn't become reality through magic; it takes sweat, determination and hard work task 11 Write a function that adds two numbers.